kartoza/prj.app/README-dev.md

 ### Build and run your dev docker image

 This image extends the production one, adding ssh to it.
-You must have built the production one first!
+You must have built the production one first by following the "Quick Installation Guide"!
+When it's done, you can continue with this command:

 ```
+make build-devweb
 make devweb
 ```